Select Page

 In tournaments, those last-round picks ideally are both unique (not drafted in every league) and fill a weak spot on your roster.
 I used an 18th-round pick on Malik Willis even though he wasn’t ticketed to start because I hadn’t used much draft capital at QB, and because Willis wasn’t drafted in most leagues.

-I rely on our rankings and our late-round RB list to help with my final few picks.
-In August, I’ll publish a list of my “favorite fliers” for Draft Kit subscribers.
+I rely on our rankings and our late-round RB + deep sleeper lists to help with my final few picks.

 6. Get stacks on all QBs, but don’t force it